Siddhi Narasimha Malla

-Siddhi Narasimha Malla, also known as Siddhinarasimha or Siddhi Narasingh or Siddhi Nar Singh, (सिद्धिनरसिंह मल्ल) was a Malla dynasty king and the King of Patan.
+Siddhi Narasimha Malla (𑐳𑐶𑐡𑑂𑐢𑐶 𑐣𑐬𑐳𑐶𑑄𑐴 𑐩𑐮𑑂𑐮), also known as Siddhinarasimha or Siddhi Narasingh or Siddhi Nar Singh, was a Malla dynasty king and the King of Lalitpur.
 He was a religious king and ruled from 1619 to 1661.

 Background of Patan

 After the division of Kathmandu Valley into the three kingdoms of Kantipur, Patan, and Bhadgaon, Patan was ruled by feudal lords called pramanas.
 In around 1697, Shivasimha Malla, grandfather of Siddhinarasimha and Laxmi Narasimha Malla, annexed Patan, which was then ruled by Purandarsimha, the son of Vishnusimha.

 Sivasimha Malla installed his son Hariharsimha as the governor of Patan.
 Hariharsimha died shortly afterwards, and he was succeeded by his eldest son, Siddhinarasimha.
 In 1619, when Shivasimha Malla died Siddhinarasimha declared Patan independent from Kantipur.

 Reign

+Portrait of Siddhi Narasimha Malla at the walls of the Jana Bahal Temple, Kathmandu.

 Siddhinarasima Malla's reign is generally considered one of the finest among the kings of Patan.
 Patan was on excellent terms with many neighboring kingdoms such as the Gorkha Kingdom which was then ruled by Ram Shah.
 The two kingdoms had an agreement to have a joint successor if any one of them died without a male heir.
 He also maintained friendly relations with the kingdoms in Terai as his wife Bhanumati was from the region of Terai.
 He had maintained an agreement with Kantipur such that the merchants from Patan could trade in Lhasa and had a similar arrangement with Gorkha.

 Relations with Kantipur started to deteriorate after Pratap Malla became its king.
 Pratap Malla, unlike his father, did not like the idea of Patan being independent from Kantipur and laid several attacks against Patan.

 Siddhinarasimha educated his son Srinivasa Malla from an early age about ruling a kingdom.
 This may partly be because of Siddhinarasimha's desires to retire gradually from being a monarch and devote himself to religious activities.
 Srinivasa jointly handled administrative responsibilities with his father in 1641.